eyenikeyev/active-directory/README.md

 <h3>Creating Organizational Units and Users</h3>

 <p>
 Organizational Units act like folders that hold information, privelages, and login access of users in the directory.
-In the Server Manager dashboard, go to Tools tab and open the Active Directory Users and Computers console, right click on the domain (mydomain.com) and make two OUs, _admins and _employees.These names are needed for a later step where we create multiple accounts.
+In the Server Manager dashboard, go to Tools tab and open the Active Directory Users and Computers console, right click on the domain (mydomain.com) and make two OUs, _admins and _employees.
+These names are needed for a later step where we create multiple accounts.
 In _admins OU we'll create the user Jane Doe with the username jane_admin and password of your choice.
 <p>